RuxiC/Matrix_Project_Snake_Game/README.md

 <details>
   <summary><h2><b>GAME RULES 🎮</b></h2></summary>

-  Text pentru regulile jocului.
+  The objective of the snake is to eat the blinking food 🍕.
+To start the game, the player has to enter the start game submenu, and then press the button.
+While playing, the name of the player and the score appear on the LCD.
+For now, the minigame ends when the score is 10.
 </details>

 <details>
   <summary><h2><b>THE MENU 📒</b></h2></summary>

   You can move through the menu using the joystick up and down.
 To enter an option move the joystick to the right and to exit an option move the joystick to the left.
-Same for the submenu.While scrolling through the menu, a visual representation of the current item is displayed on the matrix.
+Same for the submenu.
+While scrolling through the menu, a visual representation of the current item is displayed on the matrix.

   <h3>Main meniu 📋</h3>
     <ul>